4k1s/vulnhub/Planet-Earth/Planet-Earth.md

 /usr/lib/polkit-1/polkit-agent-helper-1
 ```

 All these files have the UID set.
-That mean that when executed the linux system executes the as the **owner** of the file and not the account that executes them.
-For example, when running **sudo* command, it runs as root and not as the user that runs it.
+This means that when executed the linux system executes them as the **owner** of the file and not the account that executes them.
+For example, when running **sudo** command, it runs as root and not as the user that runs it.
 From all the above, on file catches our eye:
 ```
 /usr/bin/reset_root
 ```

 This is a non-standard command.
 Maybe it is able to reset the root password ?
 Of course, to be able to do that it must run as root.
-To whom this file belongs ?
+But to whom this file belongs ?

 ```
 bash-5.1$ ls -l /usr/bin/reset_root